sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 The material which is meant to be heated by putam is to be dried up by sun's rays, and put upon an earthen basin, covered by another basin of the same kind, the joint being closed by means of mud and rags.
 The basins, thus joined, are called putam, samputam or sharaba-samputam.
-Heating of materials, confined in this appartus, is called puta-paka.[**\***](# "See page 293 and 296, Vol. I.")
+Heating of materials, confined in this appartus, is called puta-paka.**\***[^14]

+[^14]: "See page 293 and 296, Vol. I."

 Fill up one half of a cubical pit, one cubit in dimensions, with cowdung cakes or wood and husks, set fire to it, and place the samputam containing iron, etc, upon the heap.
 Fill up the remaining half of the pit with cowdung cakes, etc. Such a fire is to be kept burning for 12 hours continuously.
 When cooled of itself, the samputam is to be taken out, and the iron, etc, to be obtained, breaking open the samputam.
 Heating in this way is known by the name of kukkuta putam (see page 296, Vol. 1) Heated in this way, even a little longer than the prescribed time of 12 hours at a time, the contents of the iron becomes incinerated; but they lose in quality, if they are heated for a shorter than the time prescribed.